tejas115/python-pcap-practice/string_methods/README.md

 # String Methods

 This folder contains Python programs that demonstrate various string manipulation techniques and methods.
 The examples are designed for learning and practicing string operations in Python.

 ## Contents

-- `sorting.py`: Shows how to sort characters in a string and perform arithmetic and concatenation operations using sorted results.
-The script demonstrates converting between types and combining values for different outcomes.
+- `sorting.py`: Demonstrates sorting characters in a string, type conversion between strings and numbers, and string concatenation.
+The script covers how to use `sorted()` on strings, convert between types for arithmetic, and combine values for different outcomes.

 ## Usage